boce1/pomodoro-timer/readme.md

 ### User can install the apllication from this link https://drive.google.com/file/d/15Wf-xcsbNn8_9HU-xR0Qg0n2hRpA5UJM/view?usp=sharing

+NOTE: If the program is runned from the wizzard, the state of the timer and selected alarm will be reseted every time program starts, because everytime environment with temporary files is created.
+If user wants to save the state, the sollution is running it from the terminal or creating a shortcut or symlink.

 ### or run it in the terminal

 ### For linux distros